Loffty FAQs for individuals

 Firstly, Loffty is not a psychometric test.
 A psychometric test is not a clinical evaluation for mental health purposes, but rather a tool often used by recruitment firms or HR departments to assess a person’s suitability to a particular job profile.
 Loffty is not a computer-generated “Personality Profile.”

-Loffty is a clinical mental health self assessment tool where the results are accessible by you through your mental health practitioner.
+Loffty is a mental health self assessment where the results are accessible by you and your mental health professional.
 Compared with cumbersome, usually paper-based, psychiatric outcome tools, Loffty has significant advantages.
 Most tools are only able to provide an assessment of one or two disorders in isolation.
 Loffty is unique in its ability to assess multiple disorders simultaneously which is extremely important in helping your practitioner understand you fully.
 The fact Loffty is in an electronic form also enables it to include other additional functionality.

 Should I trust Loffty to diagnose me?

-Loffty is not a diagnostic tool and is not intended to replace your practitioner whether they are a GP, psychologist or mental health specialist.
+Loffty is not a diagnostic tool and is not intended to replace your practitioner whether they are a GP, psychologist or other mental health professional.
 Loffty is a decision support tool to help your practitioner collect a lot of information far more quickly than they could ever collect from you even in multiple consultations.
-Loffty is an assessment tool and your practitioner will use your Loffty report to help them ask the important questions sooner.
-This accelerates the time it takes for your practitioner to really get to know you so they can help you get better, faster.
+This accelerates the time it takes for your practitioner to really get to know you so they can help you feel better, faster.
 For GPs, who are very time poor, it helps them get a comprehensive report of your overall mental health which they will usually use as a basis to refer you to a mental health specialist.

 Who developed Loffty?

-Loffty Clinical, our multi-disorder mental health assessment product, was originally conceived in 2003 by Dr John Clarkson, a New Zealand-born, Australian-based GP and has been further developed over the years by an interdisciplinary team of mental health professionals in Australia and the USA.
-Loffty Workplace, which is based on the Loffty Clinical technology, is a workplace wellbeing platform we are launching soon.
+The Loffty multi-disorder mental health assessment was originally conceived in 2003 by Dr John Clarkson, a New Zealand-born, Australian-based GP and has been further developed over the years by an interdisciplinary team of mental health professionals in Australia and the USA.

 How do I contact practitioners who use Loffty?

 Loffty helps you select a suitable practitioner by showing practitioner profiles on the Loffty Provider Map when you register.
-If your practitioner is not on our map, ask them to register as a Loffty practitioner and let us know via firstname.lastname@example.org and we will reach out to them as well.
+If you can’t find your practitioner (or one you want to use) on our map, click the link to email us at firstname.lastname@example.org and we will ask them to register.

 Who pays for Loffty?